DoddyUK/pyRailTimes/README.md

 Run `python3 ./TrainDepartures.py`.
 Use `ctrl + C` to stop the script.

 ## TODO
-* Filter departures by platform
+* Arrange boards to make use of available width
 * Add CANCELLED status
-* Allow for multiple, configurable boards to be displayed at the same time.
+* Take bus replacement services into account

 ## Other notes